A Tunnel in the Sky

 1. The City of Lost Fortunes / 2.
 Gather the Fortunes

 Once again I have created a new page to combine a previous review with a new one that continues the story.
 I'll delete the original page for The City of Lost Fortunes later.
-I received e-book ARCs of both titles from Net Galley in exchange for an honest review.
+I received digital review copies of both titles from Net Galley in exchange for an honest review.
 I later purchased the first book, and I'm sure I will do the same for the second, which in several ways is even better.

 If America is a melting pot, then New Orleans is a cauldron.
 The Crescent City is a phantasmagorical stew made up of numerous cultures and ethnicities, along with their spiritual traditions and beliefs.
 Haitian voudou, originating from African legends, vies with various Creole groups, French and other European nationalities mixed with Native American and African.
 In our world, NOLA is known as a party city, full of music, spicy food, and laid-back residents revelling in the magical history of the city.
 In Bryan Camp's debut novel it is alive with magic of another sort, although the magic has suffered just as much as the people since Katrina.
 Set in 2011, six years after the devastating storm, six years since Jude Dubuisson had abandoned his magic, the story revolves around the rivalry of demigods and other underworld beings anxious to be the new "Luck" of the city.